Overo Extension

 If you have an internet connection up and running you can update and install easily new packages with opkg.
 Some of the useful operations you could do are:

-- update installed packages:
+- update repositories:

-opkg update opkg upgrade
+opkg update

 - list of software currently installed on the machine: